Format: The American Cup (“the Event”) is two tournaments, each an 8-player double-elimination knockout event.

 Tiebreak & Playoffs:

-- In the event of a tie in an individual match, the players shall contest a 2-game playoff match.
+- In the event of a tie in an individual match, the players shall contest a 2-game rapid playoff match.

 - The tournament shall be played according to the FIDE Laws of Chess.
 Games shall be submitted for rating to FIDE and URS.